Sk2195/predicting_cancer_bycounty/README.md

 # predicting_cancer_bycounty
-he goal of this project is to forecast cancer rates across various counties in the United States based socio-economic-factors
+The goal of this project is to forecast cancer rates across various counties in the United States based socio-economic-factors